williamayerst/kubernetes.upandrunning/README.md

 ### DaemonSets

-Daemonsets will automatically add a given pod to every node in the cluster
+Daemonsets will automatically add a given pod to every node in the cluster, for example for some internal monitoring services.

 ### StatefulSets